ArturSpirin/test_junkie/README.md

 ```

 #### On After Group Error
-On After Group Failure event is triggered when a [Group Rule](#grouprules) produces an exception other
+On After Group Error event is triggered when a [Group Rule](#grouprules) produces an exception other
 than AssertionError.
 ```python
 ...